-- Cleaning and disinfecting will follow the Enhanced Cleaning SWP COVID-19. - Regular practices should include general cleaning of the premises. - Cleaning and disinfection of frequently touched surfaces should occur at least once in a 24-hour period and when visibly dirty. - Frequently touched surfaces are items touched by larger numbers of students and staff.
-They can include doorknobs, light switches, hand railings, water fountains and toilet handles, as well as shared equipment (e.g., computer keyboards, PE/sports and music equipment), appliances (e.g., microwaves) and service counters (e.g., library circulation desk), and may change from day to day based on utilization. - Frequently-touched items like toys or manipulatives that may not be able to be cleaned often (e.g. fabrics) or at all (e.g. sand, foam, playdough, etc.) can be used, if hand hygiene is practiced before and after use.
-Carpets and rugs (e.g. in Kindergarten and StrongStart classes) can also be used (Provincial COVID-19 Communicable Disease Guidelines for K-12 Settings, August 25, 2022, 2022). - Custodial staff will keep spray bottles with percept cleaner, oxivir or equivalent and paper towels readily accessible for WHMIS trained SD 62 staff to clean their work area and IT equipment.
+- Cleaning and disinfecting will follow the Enhanced Cleaning SWP. - Regular practices should include general cleaning of the premises. - Cleaning and disinfection of frequently touched surfaces should occur at least once in a 24-hour period and when visibly dirty. - Frequently touched surfaces are items touched by larger numbers of students and staff.
+They can include doorknobs, light switches, hand railings, water fountains and toilet handles, as well as shared equipment (e.g., computer keyboards, PE/sports and music equipment), appliances (e.g., microwaves) and service counters (e.g., library circulation desk), and may change from day to day based on utilization (Provincial COVID-19 Communicable Disease Guidelines for K-12 Settings, September 2023). - Custodial staff will keep spray bottles with percept cleaner, oxivir or equivalent and paper towels readily accessible for WHMIS trained SD 62 staff to clean their work area and IT equipment.
 If required, staff may request a bucket with percept or oxivir solution for disinfecting toys or other items.

 Cleaning and disinfection activities should focus on spaces that have been utilized by staff or students.
-Many schools and districts have implemented procedures such as securing unoccupied spaces or adding sign-in sheets posted next to room entrances that help custodial staff focus cleaning/disinfecting activities on those spaces that have been utilized by staff or students (Provincial COVID-19 Communicable Disease Guidelines for K-12 Settings, August 25, 2022, 2022).
+Sites may secure unoccupied spaces or adding sign-in sheets posted next to room entrances that help custodial staff focus cleaning/disinfecting activities on those spaces that have been utilized by staff or students (Provincial COVID-19 Communicable Disease Guidelines for K-12 Settings, September 2023).